 Oh boy.
 Ain’t easy being Mims.
 Crashlanded on a strange planet, far away from home, relying entirely on you – the player – to help them out.
 You’ll have to manage the lot, build various constructions, harvest produce and breed animals… while also dealing with space nasties!
 Time to step into the metaphorical shoes of an omnipotent being and get busy.

 While The Mims Beginning does resemble a traditional RTS at first glance, it’s actually much more compact than just about any other traditional strategy title.
 There’s no huge map to navigate for starters, and the amount of micromanagement needed is also quite limited.
-You’ll still have plenty to do though, as annoying alien pests needs to be blasted, power levels need to be maintained, livestock has to be shipped into outer space for gems – basically, you have to make sure everything’s running smoothly.
+You’ll still have plenty to do though, as annoying alien pests need to be blasted, power levels need to be maintained, livestock has to be shipped into outer space for gems – basically, you have to make sure everything’s running smoothly.

-It may sound like a lot of work, but like I said, it really isn’t.
+It may sound like a lot of work, but as I said, it really isn’t.
 Mims automatically toss produce into extractors to then store it in silos.
 Sure beats the Warcraft way of running minions back and forth between a gold mine and your keep.
 Anyway, this is then turned into biomass which acts as one of two currencies in the game, gems being the other.

 These are acquired from selling livestock, although you’ll have to breed them first, which costs biomass (to ‘research’ each unit) and produce (animals gotta eat to grow nice and fat, ya know?).
 Once they’ve reached a certain size, as indicated by a green exclamation mark, it’s off to the spaceport, and from there… the nearest space market.
-Then, after a set amount of time, the transport will return with glorious gems, which can be used for a lot of things; so you’ll want to ensure a steady supply ASAP, or risk falling behind.
+Then, after a set amount of time, the transport will return with glorious gems, which can be used for a lot of things; so you’ll want to ensure a steady supply ASAP or risk falling behind.

 Everything’s all peaceful and quiet at first, but this state of tranquility isn’t going to last.
 Over time, the scents created by plants, animals and, of course, Mims, will attract both pests and predators.
 Nothing you can do to prevent that, so I’d recommend converting a handful of workers to guardians; unless you wanna play exterminator yourself?
 Wouldn’t recommend it.